The Map Request service is now available. We apologies for any inconvenient the temporary downtime may have caused.

 If none of the exemptions apply, you must complete an application for a felling licence.

 This can be done by printing and completing the Felling Licence application form at the bottom of this page.

 If you have an agent and wish to provide them with the authority to act on your behalf, you must complete an Agent Authority Form and submit it with your felling licence application.
-You can also complete this form online.

 It is an offence to fell trees without a licence where one is required.
 If there is no licence or other valid permission, or if the wrong trees are felled, anyone involved can be prosecuted.

 There are other legal controls on tree felling mainly covered by Tree Preservation Orders and the Hedgerow Regulations.
 This legislation is administered by local planning authorities.
 Controls also exist that apply to the movement of timber.

 An application to fell trees can be made as part of a grant scheme application.
 A separate felling licence application is not required as a felling licence will be issued with the grant scheme contract.

 - Conditions on a felling licence

 A felling licence will normally include conditions that the felled area must be restocked and the trees maintained for a period not exceeding ten years.
 The Forestry Commission will discuss any proposed restocking condition with the applicant before a licence is issued.
 Only in exceptional circumstances will a felling licence be issued to fell trees without subsequent restocking.
 Such an application will be assessed under the Environmental Impact Assessment (Forestry) Regulations 1999.
 A felling licence for thinning woodland will be issued without a restocking condition.